BC-348 WWII Shortwave Aircraft Liaison Receiver

 Un-Hacking The Radio

 A look at the topside of the chassis.
-Somebody in days past did a lot of poorly wired modifications to the set, including:
+Somebody in days past did a lot of poorly wired modifications to this set, including removing:

 |